Boards & Commissions

 The following Boards & Commissions assist the City of Bowling Green on important policy decisions that impact the community.

 These groups conduct planning, research, and discuss specific issues which are essential to the continued growth and prosperity of our City.
 While some boards only make recommendations and advisory opinions to the City Council, others are designed to be the policy-making authority over a particular entities.

 The City encourages anyone who is a resident to consider submitting a resume for appointment to one of Bowling Green’s 33 boards and commissions.
 Appointments are made upon recommendation by the Mayor, with approval of the City Commission.

 For more information on openings or how to submit your resume, contact the Office of the City Clerk at (270) 393-3000 or use our online contact form.

-Membership: Ten members appointed jointly by the Mayor and County Judge Executive to serve four-year terms.
+Membership: Ten members appointed jointly by the City and County to serve four-year terms.